-You will be immersed in the health care industry through the required summer internship; a year long culminating capstone project; short, specialized courses taught by health care executives; career counseling and professional development from four executives-in-residence; January trips to New York City and Washington.
-D.C.; and guest speakers in the colloquium series.
+You will be immersed in the health care industry through the required summer internship; a year long culminating capstone project; short, specialized courses taught by health care executives; career counseling and professional development from four executives-in-residence; trips to Boston in the fall and Washington, D.C. in the spring; and guest speakers in the colloquium series.

 You will undertake a 10-week summer internship, usually paid, after you complete the first year of the program.
 The internships allow you to apply what you’ve learned in the classroom to real projects at a health care organization.
 You can expect to return to the campus with a deeper understanding of the rewards and challenges in the field, as well as a renewed focus and motivation for your second year.
 You may even return to campus with an offer for a full-time job.

 Every other year we take both Sloan residential cohorts and both Sloan Executive MHA students (a total of about 150 students) to Boston for a 2-day conference where we hear from companies that are disrupting the health care industry (e.g., digital health start-ups), private equity investors who are financing these companies, entrepreneurs who are leading these companies, and incumbent firms (e.g., health systems) that are innovating to improve quality, access, and reduce costs.

 Health Policy Trek to Washington, DC in the Spring

 Every other year we take both Sloan residential cohorts to Washington, D.C. in the spring for a 2-day health policy trek where we hear from a diverse set of policymakers on salient issues.

 You will participate in workshops that teach you such skills as negotiating, leading important discussions, résumé construction, behavioral and case interviewing, networking, and writing a business plan for a startup or a practice in an established company.